MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/get-connected-social-conversation.md

 - Read [What's new in Market Insights](what-s-new.md) to know the list of features added or updated in this release.

-- Download the [Market Insights Translation Guide](http://go.Microsoft.com/fwlink/p/?LinkID=391086) to know which languages [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] is translated into, which languages you can search on, and which languages are supported by sentiment analysis.
+- Download the [Market Insights Translation Guide](http://go.Microsoft.com/fwlink/p/?LinkID=391086) to know which languages [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] is translated into, which languages you can search on, and which languages are supported by sentiment analysis.

 ## Next steps